graz-dev/kalco/README.md

 ## 📖 Overview

-**Kalco** (Kubernetes Analysis and Lifecycle Control) is a powerful, production-ready Go CLI tool that performs comprehensive analysis, validation, and export of all resources from your Kubernetes cluster into beautifully organized YAML files.
+**Kalco** (Kubernetes Analysis and Lifecycle Control) is a powerful, Go CLI tool that performs comprehensive analysis, validation, and export of all resources from your Kubernetes cluster into beautifully organized YAML files.
 It automatically discovers and exports every available API resource - including native Kubernetes resources and Custom Resources (CRDs) - with zero configuration required, while providing intelligent validation, orphaned resource detection, and lifecycle management capabilities.

 ### 🎯 **What Kalco Does**